MDNTCT/MDNTCT.github.io/README.md

 ## 1. Downloads

-You need to download all the software you need to get started.
+You need to download all the software required to get started.

 This is the recommended site:https://download.mersenne.ca/

 **Necessary programs : msieve , GGNFS , GMP-ECM , YAFU**

-You need to go into the msieve , GGNFS , GMP-ECM , YAFU (version 1.34 is the most stable one) folder in this website and download the latest binaries.
+You need to go inside the msieve , GGNFS , GMP-ECM , YAFU (version 1.34 is the most stable one) folder in this website and download the latest binaries.
 (Also unzip them)

 Besides , you also need to download and install Python 3 (the recommended version).